Human Engineering Laboratory: History

-In the late 1950s and early 1960s, HEL provided several project offices at Redstone Arsenal with human factors engineering support during the development of various missile systems, such as the Hawk, Jupiter, Pershing, Saturn, and Patriot systems.
-In the process of developing several human factors engineering military specifications, standards, and data item descriptors with the U.S. Army Missile Command, it became evident that there were severe deficiencies in HEL’s knowledge of human performance due to insufficient equipment and lack of funding.
+During the late 1950s and early 1960s, HEL provided several project offices at Redstone Arsenal with human factors engineering support during the development of various missile systems, such as the Hawk, Jupiter, Pershing, Saturn, and Patriot systems.
+However, the process of developing military specifications and standards with the U.S. Army Missile Command revealed severe deficiencies in HEL’s knowledge of human performance, largely due to insufficient equipment and funding.
 Examples of data voids included the effects of acoustical energy on operator health and performance as well as knowledge on the symbolic representation of information on displays.
 In response, HEL identified the areas that required in-depth research and initiated experiments to specifically fill those data voids.
 These improvements eventually enabled the laboratory to develop the first simulation of the operating consoles for the Patriot system as well as apply human factors engineering to its design.

 In 1968, the Army consolidated HEL, the Ballistic Research Laboratory, the Coating and Chemical Laboratory, the Nuclear Defense Laboratory, and the Army Materiel Systems Analysis Agency to create the Aberdeen Research and Development Center, which was officially established in 1969.
 In this new organizational structure, each of the five laboratories was managed by a civilian technical director who reported directly to a common commanding officer.
 However, the Center lasted only until 1972, and HEL quickly returned to being a corporate laboratory under AMC.

 In 1975, AMC approved a pilot program that converted the human engineering groups at its Major Subordinate Commands into HEL detachments.
 HEL also gained field office representatives at major centers and schools in the U.S. Army Training and Doctrine Command.
 When AMC established the U.S. Army Laboratory Command (LABCOM) in 1985, HEL was one of the laboratories that became incorporated under the new Major Subordinate Command.
 Other elements that were realigned under LABCOM included the Ballistic Research Laboratory, the Harry Diamond Laboratories, the Materials Technology Laboratory, the Electronics Technology and Devices Laboratory, the Vulnerability Assessment Laboratory, the Atmospheric Sciences Laboratory, and the Army Research Office.